 - Increased benefits for a surviving spouse

 - Earnings credits for people who are not in the paid workforce because they are caring for a child or other family member

 - A new minimum benefit that’s guaranteed to keep low-paid workers with long careers above the poverty level

 Each of these proposals would require other adjustments to benefits or revenue.
-Proposals to improve benefits for caregivers and low-wage workers have been estimated to increase the funding gap by 5-13 percent.
-There are no available estimates for proposals to improve benefits for surviving spouses.
+Proposals to improve benefits for surviving spouses, caregivers and low-wage workers have been estimated to increase the funding gap by up to 10 percent.